JaySLee/covid/README.md

 # Links and notes

 * [121021:] [Report is now on GitHub](https://github.com/JaySLee/covid/blob/main/README.md)
-  - But the inline math is bottom-aligned, so a bit ugly.
+  - But the inline math is bottom-aligned with the surrounding text, so looks a bit clumsy.
 * This document will be updated every few days or so.
 * <ins>New additions:</ins>
   - 20.11.21 - [Hospitalization risk by age](#hospitalization-risk-by-age)